Seattle joins in suing Trump administration over new rules for citizenship application fees

 Under the new rules, which are scheduled to take effect on Dec.
 2, applicants will no longer be able to qualify that way.
 They’ll need to submit other supporting documentation, including federal income tax transcripts.

-Most applicants don’t have tax transcripts, which can be difficult to obtain and many aren’t required to file taxes in the first place, said Meghan Kelly-Stallings, OIRA policy specialist.
+Most applicants don’t have tax transcripts, which can be difficult to obtain, and many aren’t required to file taxes in the first place, said Meghan Kelly-Stallings, OIRA policy specialist.

 “This is part of a broader array of actions the Trump administration has undertaken to make things difficult for immigrants, especially low-income immigrants,” said Joaquin Uy, OIRA spokesman.